WStrellis/docker_course/README.md

 dk commit <container id> <registry url>/<repo_name>
 ```

+## Dockerfile

+- EXEC - These commands always run.
+When additional commands are specified to start/run a container they are appended to the EXEC command
+- CMD - These commands are overwritten by commands specified on the CLI.

 ## Storage
 - Volumes - managed by Docker
     - Anonymous - Use for temporary data .
 Coupled to container.
 Removed when container is removed.
 Cannot be shared or reused.